Sacch Ka Saamna

 Sacch Ka Saamna is an Indian reality television which aired on STAR Plus from 15 July 2009.
 The second season of the series premiered on 18 December 2011 on Life OK.
 Both seasons were hosted by Rajeev Khandelwal.
-The show is based on the American game show The Moment of Truth itself based on the Colombian show Nada más que la verdad.
+The show is based on Nada más que la verdad.

 Format

 The show is based on the same format as The Moment of Truth.
 The format is owned by Howard Schultz of Lighthearted Entertainment.

 Prior to appearing on the show, contestants are asked 50 questions while hooked up to a polygraph machine.
 The biological indicators of the contestant, such as pulse rate, blood pressure, etc. are measured and used by the polygraph to decide whether their answer is true or not.
 The contestant is not aware of the results of the polygraph for his or her answers.

 During the actual show, the contestant is asked 21 of the same questions again.
 If the contestant answers honestly, he or she moves on to the next question; however, should a contestant lie in his or her answer, or simply refuse to answer a question after it has been asked, the game ends and the contestant loses all their prize money.

 There are six levels of prize money in the game.
 The first level consists of six questions, and answering all of them truthfully will win the contestant Rs.
 1,00,000 of prize money.
 The next level has five questions and the prize money goes up to Rs.
 5,00,000.
 The third, fourth and fifth levels consist of four, three and two questions respectively, with the prize money being Rs.
 10,00,000, Rs.
 25,00,000 and Rs.
 50,00,000 respectively.
 The final level has only one question, with the truthful answer fetching the maximum prize money of Rs.
 1 crore.

 The questions become increasingly personal and potentially embarrassing in nature as the stakes get higher.
 The contestants are usually accompanied by close family members or friends, who are seated beside them and the host.
 Several of the questions tend to be related to the relationship between them and their acquaintances present there.
 Next to the guests is a buzzer, which they can use to override a question which they feel is better left unanswered.
 In that case, the contestant will be asked an alternate question which may be easier or tougher than the question it replaced.
 The buzzer can only be used once during the game.

 The series requires contestants to sign an agreement that they will accept the conclusions drawn by the polygraph examiner.
 The polygraph test is done by Herb Irvine, a US-based polygraph expert.